nishkohli96/eslint-config/apps/eslint-config-docs/docs/migration/eslint-config/v1_to_v2.md

 ---
 sidebar_position: 2
 sidebar_label: v1 to v2
-description: Migration guide from v1 to v2 for this eslint-config.
+description: Migration guide from v1 to v2 for @nish1896/eslint-config.
 ---

 # Migration from v1 to v2